shoedler/slang/README.md

 ## Compiler rebuild

+- [ ] Move all the global vars in Parser, Resolver and Compiler into their structs
 - [ ] Cleanup `vm_run2`, `run2` in main.c
+- [ ] I think much of the new compiler code can be pruned a bit - there's probably a lot of redundancy and even unused code there.
 - [ ] Reenable warnings in the resolver
 - [ ] Replace `old_compiler_parse_number` with the new parsers equivalent.
 - [ ] Keep track of the global scope in the resolver - no need to always drill up to the global scope.